DIS-SIN/weasel/README.md

 > Note: Our long term aspiration goal here is to have you be able to naturally speak to weasel about work related stuff and it would actually be useful.
 You'd ask a question and the weasel would find you the best way to move forward.
 Our goal is to experiment with the AI platforms out there to see if we can make really compelling experiences for the humans.
 We also want to try and stay as AI system agnostic as possible, while still making the data we generate open and modular.

 > Note: Canada has two official languages.
 If you want something to resonate with Canadians, you better be able to talk to them.
-Weasel currently supports listening/reading in english, but only can answer in english (we're actively working on bilinguaweasel).
+Weasel currently supports listening/reading in english (french coming soon) and can answer in english (we're actively working on bilinguaweasel).
 This isn't a limitation of the code, just the human writing it.
 Je travaille à améliorer ma capacité de parler français.
 And so will weasel.

 ### Getting/Refreshing the Data